silencial/silencial.github.io/content/posts/linear-algebra.md

 ---

-A subspace of a vector space is a subset of a vector space which is itself a vector space.
+A subspace is a subset of a vector space that satisfies the requirements to be a vector space itself, using the same vector addition and scalar multiplication operations.

 # QR Decomposition

 $$
-\require{mathtools}
 \DeclarePairedDelimiters\norm{\lVert}{\rVert}
 A = \begin{bmatrix}
 Q_1 & Q_2